-I (clients name), acknowledge that the service provider, (service provider name) has clearly explained the procedure for the information that is to be disclosed.
-I understand that my information and respect, and will only be shared as needed to provide assistant of humanitarian analysis.
-By signing this form, I authorize this exchange service provider/s for the specific purpose of providing assistance. n will be treated with confidentiality ce and may be used for the purposes Signature of client: Date:
+\\\\\ (clients name), acknowledge that the service provider, \\\

+(service provider name) has clearly explained the procedure for the referral to me and has listed the exact information that is to be disclosed.
+I understand that my information will be treated with confidentiality and respect, and will only be shared as needed to provide assistance and may be used for the purposes of humanitarian analysis.
+By signing this form, I authorize this exchange of information to the specified service provider/s for the specific purpose of providing assistance.

+Signature of client:

+Date: